rust-lang/this-week-in-rust/draft/2025-04-30-this-week-in-rust.md

 <!-- CFPs go here, use this format: * [**event name**](URL to CFP)| Date CFP closes in YYYY-MM-DD | city,state,country | Date of event in YYYY-MM-DD -->
 <!-- or if none - *No Calls for papers or presentations were submitted this week.* -->
+*No Calls for papers or presentations were submitted this week.*

 If you are an event organizer hoping to expand the reach of your event, please submit a link to the website through a [PR to TWiR](https://github.com/rust-lang/this-week-in-rust) or by reaching out on [X (formerly Twitter)](https://x.com/ThisWeekInRust) or [Mastodon](https://mastodon.social/@thisweekinrust)!